Title

 FDA Circular No. 2015-001 clarifies regulations for the registration of principal and identical drug products, emphasizing compliance with identical formulation standards to prevent misbranding and streamline the application process for marketing authorization holders.

-It means having the same names and amounts of active medicinal ingredients per dosage unit, excipients, components, and manufacturing process as the principal product.
+It requires identical drug formulation having the same name(s) and amount(s) of active medicinal ingredients per dosage unit, excipients, components, and manufacturing process as the principal product.

-They must apply for the appropriate variation to comply with the uniformity requirement.
+They must apply for the appropriate variation so that they will comply with the prohibition on brand-identifiable markings on the dosage form.

 Analyze Cases Smarter, Faster